rsarvar1a/json-on-the-clocktower/README.md

 This project is intended to be a simple-to-use, standalone, source of truth for unofficial [Blood on the Clocktower][site-botc] tools.

 While working on a separate project I quickly realised how much work I was putting in to just get data shaped in a format that was easy (for me) to use.

 ## How to use

 Grab a copy and save it to your project.
-Either commit it for fewer calls on your part, or just fetch everytime!
+Either commit it for fewer calls on your part or just fetch every time!

 ### curl

-Here's a quick way to grab the file:
+Here's a quick way to grab the latest file:

 ```sh
 curl \